harinderjits-git/vpcsc-1/README.md

 # Usage

-- Usage for GCP has been detailed in https://medium.com/@harinderjitss/testing-business-continuity-of-a-sample-application-using-gke-and-gcp-cloudsql-a21167125757
+- Usage has been detailed in https://medium.com/itnext/implement-gcp-vpc-service-controls-using-terraform-terragrunt-72c6c046b66b